f4ni/DASH/dash-pipeline/README-dash-pymodel-workflows.md

 >Do you have another use-case in mind?
 Help document it with a Pull-Request, or ask the community.

 ## Use Case I - Developing Python Model Code
 Developing Python model code requires generating artifacts via `make py-artifacts`.
 This is very quick since Python code doesn't need compilation.
 You can run the code via `make pymodel`.
 This setup doesn't support any switch configuration, so the testability is minimal.
-You can send in packets and observe the Python console logging to verify packet parsing/deparsing.
-See [Sending packets "manually" into the switch](#sending-packets-manually-into-the-switch)

 ![dev-workflow-pymodel](images/dev-workflow-pymodel.svg)